Step On Out

-Step On Out is the 10th country studio album (12th total) from American country music quartet The Oak Ridge Boys, released in 1985.
-It contains the #1 singles "Touch a Hand (Make a Friend)" and "Little Things", as well as the #3 single "Come On In (You Did the Best You Could Do)".
-The title song was co-written by Rock & Roll Hall of Fame member and former Byrds bass player Chris Hillman and former Crawdaddy magazine editor Peter Knobler.
-"Staying Afloat" would be covered two years later by Sawyer Brown on their self-titled debut album.
+Step On Out is the eleventh album by The Oak Ridge Boys, released in 1985.
+It contains the #1 singles "Touch a Hand (Make a Friend)" and "Little Things", as well as the #3 "Come On In (You Did the Best You Could Do)".
+The title song was co-written by Rock & Roll Hall of Fame member and former Byrds bass player Chris Hillman.

 Critical reception

 A review in Billboard praised "Ophelia" and "Little Things" as the most interesting songs, while also making note of Chancey's production and the vocal harmonies.